mirioeggmann/iet-gibb-bilderdb/README.md

 [Lychez](https://lychez.jmelab.ch)
 =======

-This is a photo website framework I created as a school project.
+This is a picture website framework I created as a school project.

+## Getting started:

+## Licence

+Mirio Eggmann
+GIBB
+4. Semester (2016)
-GIBB 2016 4.
-Semester - Modul 151
+Modul 151